SCDH/dts-openapi/README.md

   OpenAPI/SwaggerUI knows all URLs in advance

 Nonetheless, OpenAPI specs for DTS are valuable because they enable developers to generate boilerplate client code or server stubs.
+The very fact of having data types generated for client or server is a clear profit.
 In order to cope with DTS's flexibility, the project splits the specs into several files for re-use and re-combination.

 ## Getting Started